Etyre/Engineered-Efficacy-/Learning Methodology.md

 Examples:

-- Touch typing -
+- **Touch typing** - In learning touch typing at speed, I learned to [notice when I was rushing](https://efficacyengineering.wordpress.com/2020/07/26/my-current-phenomenological-model-of-my-typing-skill/), and slow down to focus on precision, and to notice when things felt smooth, so that [I could push more oomph into it](`https://efficacyengineering.wordpress.com/2020/07/26/my-current-phenomenological-model-of-my-typing-skill/`).
+Combined, these created a kind of control system of keeping the "intensity" in line with my structure, without getting ahead of myself, or rushing. [note that that isn't exactly what the first link describes, though it does match my memory]
-- Juggling -
+- **Juggling** - Noticing the balls deviating somewhat from that pattern, and focusing on making "adjustments" that to bring the pattern back in line.

 ####Identify earlier and more subtle gradients / feedback mechanisms; make smaller earlier corrections

 Epistemic status:

 - Juggling: I could tell when I missed a catch or dropped a ball, but by that point it was already too late to do a correction, and the pattern would collapse.
 But I noticed that I would catch the ball with different parts of my hand, sometimes between my fingers, sometimes on the ridge between my thumb and forefinger, sometimes on my palm.
 When I caught the ball with my fingers, I would typically loose control of the pattern a few steps latter.
-But, this was early enough that I could do the correction.
+But, this was early enough that I could do the correction: making sure to catch with my palm on the next iteration.

 ####Do a smaller thing, with greater ease-ness